ariga/atlas/doc/md/cli/reference.md

 #### Example

 ```
-  atlas migrate apply --to mysql://user:pass@localhost:3306/dbname
+  atlas migrate apply -u mysql://user:pass@localhost:3306/dbname
-  atlas migrate apply 1 --dir file:///path/to/migration/directory --to mysql://user:pass@localhost:3306/dbname
+  atlas migrate apply --dir file:///path/to/migration/directory --url mysql://user:pass@localhost:3306/dbname 1
+  atlas migrate apply --env dev 1
 ```
 #### Flags
 ```
       --log string                log format to use (default "tty")
       --revisions-schema string   schema name where the revisions table is to be created
-      --to string                 [driver://username:password@address/dbname?param=value] select a data source using the URL format
+  -u, --url string                [driver://username:password@address/dbname?param=value] select a data source using the URL format

 ```

 ### atlas migrate diff

-Compute the diff between the migration directory and a connected database and create a new migration file.
+Compute the diff between the migration directory and a desired state and create a new migration file.

 #### Usage
 ```
-atlas migrate diff [flags]
+atlas migrate diff [flags] [name]
 ```

 #### Details
-'atlas migrate diff' uses the dev-database to re-run all migration files in the migration directory and compares it to a given desired state and create a new migration file containing SQL statements to migrate the migration directory state to the desired schema.
+'atlas migrate diff' uses the dev-database to re-run all migration files in the migration directory, compares it to a given desired state and create a new migration file containing SQL statements to migrate the migration directory state to the desired schema.
 The desired state can be another connected database or an HCL file.

 #### Example

 ```
+  atlas migrate diff --dev-url mysql://user:pass@localhost:3306/dev --to file://atlas.hcl
+  atlas migrate diff --dev-url mysql://user:pass@localhost:3306/dev --to file://atlas.hcl add_users_table
   atlas migrate diff --dev-url mysql://user:pass@localhost:3306/dev --to mysql://user:pass@localhost:3306/dbname
-  atlas migrate diff --dev-url mysql://user:pass@localhost:3306/dev --to file://atlas.hcl
+  atlas migrate diff --env dev
 ```
 #### Flags
 ```